 - Rent or use your own fans and point them directly at the carpet (for example, Fantastic Services provides you with a free Air Mover system which speeds up the process with up to 3 times).

 What should you not do?

 As mentioned above, you should receive instructions on what not to do with your carpet from the cleaning company or shop as well.
 If you didn’t get any directions for whatever reason, here are the things you should avoid doing while your carpet is still wet:

 - Putting furniture on the carpet.
 This creates a heavenly environment for mould or mildew growth beneath the chairs and sofas.
-Also, wooden furniture legs can leave dented marks on the wet carpet.
-The wet carpet can damage the wood as well.
+Also, wooden furniture legs can leave dented marks on the wet carpet, so make sure to place protective pads beneath the legs.
+The wet carpet can damage the wood itself, as well.
 Return the furniture in the room only after the carpet has fully dried.

 - Trying to vacuum the carpet with your household vacuum.
-Not a good idea unless it is approved for wet vacuuming.
-To pull this off, you will need a vacuum model that is able to soak up moisture.
+This is not a good idea because you run the risk of electrocution or serious damage to the machine.
+To pull this off, you will need a wet vacuuming model that is able to soak up moisture.

 What if the problem still persists?